ewired/gjs-guide/docs/README.md

 actionLink: /tutorials/
 heroImage: /hero.png
 features:
-- title: Simplicity First
+- title: Flexible
-  details: Minimal setup with markdown-centered project structure helps you focus on writing.
+  details: Create Desktop Apps to fit your needs!
-- title: Vue-Powered
+- title: Fast
-  details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
+  details: A fast JavaScript engine backed by all the resources of Mozilla's SpiderMonkey & Firefox development.
-- title: Performant
+- title: Fully Featured
-  details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
+  details: Complete access to the GNOME stack, all in JavaScript
-footer: MIT Licensed | Copyright © 2018-present Evan You
+footer: MIT Licensed | Copyright © 2018 Evan Welsh | GJS, A GNOME Project
 ---